tealeave/ichorCNA/documentation/ichorCNA_test_run_guide.md

 ### Problem

-The official `fredhutch/ichorcna:latest` Docker image is missing the `optparse` R package, which is required by `runIchorCNA.R`.
+The official `fredhutch/ichorcna:latest` Docker image has two issues:
+1. Missing the `optparse` R package, which is required by `runIchorCNA.R`
+2. Version mismatch between the installed ichorCNA package (v0.5.0) and the repository scripts (v0.3.2)

 ### Solution: Build Fixed Docker Image